ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

 title: Team
 team-members:
-  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having a passion to building a leading electrical sub-contract manufacturer.
+  - bio: Graham created Assembly Solutions in 1995 aged 35 after always having a passion to build a leading electrical sub-contract manufacturer.
       Electrical wiring came natural to Graham from a very early age after his father Terry taught him how to wire his first plug aged 4!
 Attending Manchester University to qualify in Electrical Engineering, Graham went on